 Customers choosing to dine outside are as essential to your business as those seated inside, and expect the same standards.
 Even if your al fresco area is small with just a few tables, it’s vital that your staff provide the same level of service as they deliver to indoor diners.

 Your outside area should be seen an extension of your indoor dining space.
 Whether it’s been part of your establishment from the beginning, or is something you’ve added recently to maintain trade through the COvid-19 pandemic, your al fresco area is an undeniable part of your business.
-You can choose to theme it differently, with décor and furniture creating a different ambiance to the inside area, but always ensure that you maintain the same service and catering standards throughout your restaurant or cafe.
+You can choose to theme it differently, with décor and outdoor furniture creating a different ambiance to the inside area, but always ensure that you maintain the same service and catering standards throughout your restaurant or cafe.

 Although social distancing is no longer a requirement, you should still consider having sufficient space between your tables so that hesitant guests feel more at ease.
 Additionally, that little bit of extra room will reduce the possibility of people bumping into you when navigating the seating area.